Harshit-Jain04/job_recommend/README.md

 cd job_search
 python manage.py runserver

+To run the frontend part execute following commands in js_code folder: node app.js
 To access the apis the end point are /skill and /job For further information refer the code.